PRAVEEN-PR-2004/Academic_planner_project/README.md

 📚 Academic Planner with AI – Documentation

 1. Project Overview
-   Academic Planner is an intelligent, full-stack web application designed to help students organize their academic schedules, track deadlines, manage study plans, and receive AI-powered personalized study suggestions.
+   Academic Planner is an intelligent, full-stack web application designed to help students:

+Organize academic schedules

+Track deadlines

+Manage study plans

+Receive AI-powered personalized study suggestions

-It combines a modern frontend, secure backend, and a powerful AI assistant to guide students in planning their academic journey effectively.
+It combines a modern frontend, secure backend, and a powerful AI assistant to guide students in effectively planning their academic journey.

 2. Technologies Used
-   Frontend
+   🚀 Frontend
    React with Vite (Functional Components & Hooks)

 Tailwind CSS and Tailwind UI for styling

-Redux for State Management
+Redux for state management

 Hosted on: Netlify

-Backend
+🛠️ Backend
 Node.js with Express

 JWT Authentication for security